 - endothelial cell differentiation models.

-In vivo assays provide a more thorough assessment of essential angiogenesis quantification parameters compared to in vitro and ex vivo assays, since they allow researchers to study angiogenesis dynamics in a living organism.
+In vivo assays provide a more thorough assessment of essential angiogenesis quantification parameters than in vitro and ex vivo assays, since they allow researchers to study angiogenesis dynamics in a living organism.

 Ex vivo assays make use of organ or embryo culture to examine elaborate angiogenic processes.
-These models are more complex than in vitro assays, since they involve the interaction of vascular structures with different organ cells and surrounding tissue besides endothelial cells.
+These models are more complex than in vitro assays since they are closer to the physiological environment and involve the interaction of vascular structures with different organ cells and surrounding tissue besides endothelial cells.

-The following Table displays an overview of the most common types of in vitro, in vivo and ex vivo angiogenic assays discussed in recent research literature.
+Table 1 displays an overview of the most common types of in vitro, in vivo, and ex vivo angiogenic assays discussed in recent research literature.

 |In vitro assays||In vivo assays||Ex vivo assays|

-There is not a single all-round angiogenesis assay applicable to every research design as the specifics of each method prevent the development of one standard procedure.
+There is not a single all-around angiogenesis assay applicable to every research design as the specifics of each method prevent the development of one standard procedure.
 Due to the heterogeneity and diversity of tissues and the complexities of angiogenic reactions, it seems to be an uphill task to develop a single assay for all experimental designs (Shahid et al., 2017).
-Depending on the purpose of your research, which aspect of angiogenesis you want to look at and which cells need to be included, different factors should be considered.

-A number of angiogenesis assays enable an evaluation of pro- or anti-angiogenic activity of stimulating or inhibitory agents on the basis of their pro- or anti-proliferative, migratory and/or tube formation effects on ECs (Stryker et al., 2019).
+Several angiogenesis tests allow us to assess whether certain substances promote or inhibit blood vessel growth by looking at their impact on the growth, movement, and tube formation of endothelial cells (Stryker et al., 2019).
 For this reason, in vitro and in vivo assays are used.
-In vivo assays allow early stage evaluations, while in vivo methods offer a living microenvironment.
+In vivo assays allow early-stage evaluations, while in vivo methods offer a living microenvironment.
 Here are some tips on choosing the right assay according to the current state of research.

 First of all, the release rate [R] and the spatial and temporal concentration distribution [C] of a tested compound need to be estimated with the help of the chosen assay in order to evaluate dose-response curves.
 The method has to yield information on oncogene expression and angiogenic growth factor levels.